-Door replacement may be completed as an efficiency measure if the cost is justified by an SIR of 1 or less.
-Use RRP & LSW methods to ensure occupants and workers aren't exposed to lead dust during door repair measures.
+Door replacement may be completed as an efficiency measure if the cost is justified.
+Use Lead Safe RRP methods to ensure occupants and workers aren't exposed to lead dust during door repair measures.
 See "EPA RRP Requirements" on page 45.